AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/add-in-app-message-images.md

    ![](assets/image2016-5-6-9-3a1-3a3.png)

-1. With your desired image in place, in Image Properties, select a button to fit the image by Height, Width or Both.
+1. With your desired image in place, in [!UICONTROL Image Properties], select a button to fit the image by Height, Width or Both.

    ![](assets/image2016-5-6-9-3a4-3a47.png)